-A significant part of the fixed assets used in the Group's business are not identifiable to any of the reportable segments and can be used interchangeably between segments.
+A significant part of the property, plant and equipment used in the Group's business are not identifiable to any of the reportable segments and can be used interchangeably between segments.
 Management believes that it is not feasible to provide segment disclosures relating to total assets and liabilities since meaningful segregation of available data is onerous.

-The Group's operating segment information for the years ended March 31, 2018, 2017 and 2016, are presented below:
+The Group's operating segment information for the years ended March 31, 2020, 2019 and 2018, are presented below: